serde-rs/serde-rs.github.io/_src/data-model.md

 - **newtype_variant**
   - For example the `E::N` in `enum E { N(u8) }`.
 - **seq**
-  - A variably sized heterogeneous sequence of values, for example `Vec<T>` or `HashSet<T>`.
+  - A variably sized homogeneous  sequence of values, for example `Vec<T>` or `HashSet<T>`.
 When serializing, the length may or may not be known before iterating through all the data.
 When deserializing, the length is determined by looking at the serialized data.